caravagnalab/tumourevo/docs/usage.md

 patient1,test_sample,lane_3,test_L003_1.fastq.gz,test_L003_2.fastq.gz
 ```

-### Signature Deconvolution
+### Starting from Signature Deconvolution

 This step can be started from `rds` multisample CNAqc object.
 The CSV must contain at least the columns:

 ```bash
 dataset,joint_table

 ```

-#### SparseSignatures

-This tool provides a set of functions to extract and visualize the mutational signatures that best explain the mutation counts of a large number of patients.
-In particular:
-- reliably extracts mutational signatures and quantifies their activity;
-- incorporates an explicit background model to improve the inference;
-- exploits LASSO regularization to reduce the impact of overfitting;
-- implements bi-cross-validation to select the best number of signatures

-The following parameters can be tuned for this step:

-- `K` - the candidate numbers of signatures (min.value = 2) to be fit to the dataset;
-- `lambda_values_beta` - the range of values of the signature sparsity parameter;
-- `cross_validation_repetitions` - the number of repetitions of the cross-validation procedure.

-#### SigProfiler

-`SigProfilerExtractor` is a python framework that allows de novo extraction of mutational signatures from data generated in a matrix format.
-The tool identifies the number of operative mutational signatures, their activities in each sample, and the probability for each signature to cause a specific mutation type in a cancer sample.
-The tool makes use of `SigProfilerMatrixGenerator` and `SigProfilerPlotting`, seamlessly integrating with other `SigProfiler` tools.

-The following parameters can be tuned for this step:

-- `minimum_signatures` - the minimum number of signatures to be extracted (default = 1);
-- `maximum_signatures` - the maximum number of signatures to be extracted (default = 25).

-The available tools for this step are:
-- SparseSignatures (Bioconductor R package)
-- SigProfilerMatrixGenerator (Python framework)
-- SigProfilerExtractor (Python framework)
-- SigProfilerPlotting
-- CNAqc (R package)

-**NB: When running this step, the mutation's information of the dataset of interest is extracted from multisample mCNAqc object and converted to `txt` format in order to import the constructed data file in R or Python.
+When running this step, the mutation's information of the dataset of interest is extracted from multisample mCNAqc object and converted to `txt` format in order to import the constructed data file in R or Python.
 Mutation frequency count data is generated from point mutation data-frames.
 The optimal signature number and sparsity is determined by cross-validation (SparseSignatures), followed by discovering the signatures within the dataset.
-SparseSignatures requires sizable datasets (i.e., at least hundreds of samples, depending on the complexity/number of mut. signatures present in the dataset) to converge to meaningful results.
-Further, it requires a grid search to choose the best values of K and lambda-beta.**

 #### Examples